improbable-eng/grpc-web/ts/README.md

 # grpc-web-client
-> Library for making gRPC-Web requests from a Browser
+> Library for making gRPC-Web requests from a browser

 This library is intended for both JavaScript and TypeScript usage from either a browser or Node.js.